A bracing account of liberalism’s most radical critics introducing one of the most controversial movements of the twentieth century

 The day is coming, and in many places is already here, in which Christians will have to choose a side in the wars to come, metaphorical or actual.
 All Christians should be proud to have as their brothers-in-arms men of honor, whatever their religion, who see the world clearly and will work with us to restore human flourishing.
 What faith will dominate the world after liberalism, we will see, but we can be certain that world will be more hospitable to Christianity, and more hospitable to mankind, than anything the Left has to offer.

 The conversation on the political right, in America and throughout the West, is the most variegated, weighty, imaginative, and intellectually vigorous it has been in my lifetime.
 From my early childhood into my mid-twenties, the mainstream right was merely the economic half of the neoliberal consensus, favoring economic liberalization while offering only a simulacrum of resistance (and from its right-libertarian components, not even that) to the social liberalization championed by the left.
-From the late 1970s to 2016, to be a conservative in America was to support low corporate taxes, financial deregulation, “entrepreneurship”, the forceful promotion of liberal democracy abroad, and the individualist ethos that was claimed to be at the heart of American identity and was codified by the civil liberties enumerated in the Bill of Rights.
+From the late 1970s to 2016, to be a conservative in America was to support low corporate taxes, financial deregulation, “entrepreneurship”, the forceful promotion of liberal democracy abroad, and the individualist ethos that was claimed to be at the heart of American identity, codified by the civil liberties enumerated in the Bill of Rights.
 Republicans paid lip service to their Christian and social conservative supporters by voicing tepid opposition to abortion and same-sex marriage, but in every other respect they were as autonomistically “pro-choice” as their Democratic counterparts.

 Though Donald Trump had little success in substantively changing the nation’s governing ideology—watch Sean Hannity reminisce about how Trump created jobs by cutting corporate taxes, increased domestic oil production, and projected American strength abroad, effectively repeating the Reaganite mantra as if nothing has changed—Trump’s freewheeling, heterodox, authoritarian, and at times ethnically-charged rhetoric shattered the establishment’s ideological canopy and allowed for previously-marginalized elements of the right to imagine new realms of possibility.
 In its public discourse, if not yet fully in practice, the American right has so far proven more willing to move in an authentically postliberal direction and to challenge establishment taboos than the left, perhaps in part because the latter remains under the thumb of a retreating bipartisan establishment that has now largely coalesced around the Democratic party.